L-Wilhelm-ArtFx/Max-Mustermann/README.md

 - Compile using cmake / use the vscode cmake plugin Alternatively a build can be found in the build.zip archive.

+Program expects the existence of a ./levels folder inside the working directory.

 ## Controls
 Arrow keys - Move Camera (or cursor when mouse cursor off) Left click / Space - Place tile